Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/part_1_intro_outlining.md

 This article is based on the process of adding the Gene transfer feature for [FarmDoctor](https://steamcommunity.com/sharedfiles/filedetails/?id=3366547733).
 :::

-This is a walkthough of the steps that I've taken while developing a new feature, from the beginning to the end, including aspects as defining what I need to patch and what is needed for it to work in general.
+This is a walkthough of the steps that I've taken while developing a new feature, from the beginning to the end, including aspects such as defining what is needed to be patched and what is needed for it to work in general.

 ::: warning